sushant00/NSS/Assignment4/README.rst

 - the iv is generated from the key
 - max password length for a user is 512 characters
 - client currently reads the password from shadow file, may be changed to enter the password
+- There can be at max 5 users in a group, and there can be at max 4 groups
+- a user can be added to group only by an invitation or at the time of group creation
+- group ids and group names are same

 Bugs defended / Extra Features
 ==============================

 - multiple sessions for a user is not allowed
+- a user cannot pass wrong uids to create_group
+- same user cannot be added multiple times to the same group
+- users entering wrong credential are not allowed to connect
 - server and client may exit abruptly and this is gracefully handled on both sides
 - wrong commands, arguments or inputs are gracefully handled
-- users entering wrong credential are not allowed to connect
 - only limited number of users can connect at a time
-- server can inform its exit to client
 - client checks the nonce recieved, and userid of chat server as in NS protocol

 Developed by Sushant Kumar Singh